timothylevi/kardinal/README.md

 ### App Helptips and Demo Account
 At full-screen, help-tips appear for users not logged in and for the demo account.
 [Open the app](http://kardinal.timothylevi.com) at full-screen to experience the help-tips.

+### Scraper to Retrieve Recipient Descriptions
+Iterates through a list of possible Wikipedia page titles for each recipient in the database, and creates a URI to a Wikipedia page using Addressable.
+Then opens the page and then converts it to a Nokogiri object.
+Then grabs the first paragraph of the main content using a css selector (``page.css('div#mw-content-text p').first``).
+Uses a regex to remove footnotes and parenthetical information from the paragraph, and then tries to save it.

+See [Recipient::set_descriptions](https://github.com/timothylevi/kardinal/blob/master/app/models/recipient.rb) and associated methods for a fuller understanding of the implementation.

+### Uses APIs to Retrieve Information about Legislators
+Sets Recipient's image by using Paperclip and [the /unitedstates project](http://theunitedstates.io/)'s images API to get a Recipient's image.

+Uses [Sunlight's Congress API](http://sunlightlabs.github.io/congress/) and [congress](http://rubygems.org/gems/congress) gem to get information about each recipient.
+(Also submitted pull request to update documentation in order to make it easier for future users to use the gem to find all recipients in one go.)

 ### Create a petition from Recipient's profile
 By creating a url with a query string that includes a recipient's id, when a user clicks "Start a petition to...", the recipient's id is sent up as a parameter to the new petition page with the recipient pre-selected.